 - Choose Animation off.

-Once you turn this setting off, open one of your music apps and see if the ongoing icon notification shows up.
+Once you turn this setting off, open one of your music apps and see if the ongoing icon notification appears.
 If not, you’re done.
-When the ongoing icon still shows up, make sure you closed the app before running through these steps.
-If you closed the app, try restarting your watch and phone and check again if you close the app.
+When the ongoing icon still shows up, make sure you close the app before running through these steps.
+Restart your watch and phone and check again if you close the app.

-Now, if the ongoing icon continues to remain despite turning off Show notifications and Window animation scale, try also turning off the additional animation settings in Developer options, including Transition animation scale and Animator duration scale.
+Now, if the ongoing icon remains despite turning off Show notifications and Window animation scale, try also turning off the additional animation settings in Developer options, including Transition animation scale and Animator duration scale.

 What to do if ongoing icons like the blue music note get stuck on your watch’s screen

-Follow these steps if you like seeing your ongoing notification icons but discover that they remain on your watch face even when you aren’t using the app.catio
+Follow these steps if you like seeing your ongoing notification icons but discover that they remain on your watch face even when you aren’t using the app.

 - Close all your music and video apps on your paired phone.